aragonzkresearch/batravot/rust/README.md

 You will then need to call the `registerVoter` function in the contract with the Voting Public Key and the proof.
 You can use Etherscan to do this.
 The address you will call the function from will then be associated with the Voting Public Key, and will be used to estimate how many voting power you have.

+**Note:** to call the `registerVoter` function, you will need to have some voting tokens in your account.
+You can get some tokens by calling the `mint` function in the token contract.
+If you are using a pre-deployed version, you can mint some tokens [here](https://sepolia.etherscan.io/address/0xa0CB59766e70D00678701f7D7E14097954e679b8#writeContract).

 Alternatively, you can also delegate your voting power to another address.
 This will allow you to vote on behalf of the other address.
 The key feature is that